 If Swain Uses his ultimate to sustain in lane, try to abuse him the second it ends.

-If you don't feel confident fighting talon, start Cloth Armor and rush Chain Vest.
+If you don't feel confident fighting talon, rush Chain Vest.
 It will make laning vs him much easier.

 If your beating Talon in a fight he will most likely use his ultimate, Shadow Assault to run away.
 Try to Tempest him the second he does it.

 Max your Iron Will first.
 Its just way to hard to hit this guy with Resonating Strike.